UPDATE (May 10, 2017)

 #1 : The platform has a new name, SAP Cloud Platform (SCP), with new capabilities and enhancements. (see Press Release) So I have made this blog up-to-date.

 #2 : With the new version of Message Management Service Cockpit, it has an option to show the Application Data with graph.
 So I have added some screenshots for that (in Step 2)

-The goal of this blog post is to share how I build the live demo thru the story of IoT and analytics with SAP’s technologies, HANA Cloud Platform and Lumira.
-So this blog is considered as an extended use case leveraged from Patrick Colucci‘s post which showing “The Easiest Way to Stream your iPhone’s Sensor Data to HANA Cloud Platform“.
+The goal of this blog post is to share how I build the live demo thru the story of IoT and analytics with SAP’s technologies, SAP Cloud Platform and Lumira.
+So this blog is considered as an extended use case leveraged from Patrick Colucci‘s post which showing “The Easiest Way to Stream your iPhone’s Sensor Data to SAP Cloud Platform“.

 This post is also inspired by another blog from Anthony McLeod who built a SAPUI5 dashboard using SAP Web IDE to visualize the streaming sensor data from SensorPhone application.
 Please check out Anthony McLeod’s blog post here.

-Once the data is ready on HCP, let’s consume this data using SAP Lumira
+Once the data is ready on SCP, let’s consume this data using SAP Lumira

 Before we get started, here is what you will need:

 - iPhone with the SensorPhone application installed (version 1.3.2 or higher)